boldbi/bold-bi-docs/docs/embedding-options/embedding-sdk/samples/vuejs-with-node-js.md

             ]
         }
      ```
- 12. Open `Nodejs` and execute the command `npm install` to install the necessary dependencies and run the sample using the `node embed.js` command.
+ 12. Open `Node.js` and execute the command `npm install` to install the necessary dependencies.
+Then, run the sample using the command `node embed.js`.

- 13. Open the `vue` and execute the command `npm install` to install necessary dependencies and run the sample using the `npm run serve` command to render the dashboard.
+ 13. Open `vue` and execute the command `npm install` to install the necessary dependencies.
+Then, run the sample by using the `npm run serve` command to render the dashboard.

- 14. Once you execute the above command, the sample will be hosted at `http://localhost:8081/`.
+ 14. Once you execute the command above, the sample will be hosted at `http://localhost:8081/`.